Mathematics of Planet Earth 2013

 "Mathematics is the language of science and technology, and the toolkit by which these and related disciplines explicate their increasingly complex, interdisciplinary, and important investigations into the workings of the natural world and the power of these disciplines to affect it.
 The applications of mathematics in this work are wide and profound.
 Yet, as members of the natural world ourselves, our minds continue to produce mathematical structures, questions, and achievements which may seem to some arcane, but which often find powerful use in the continuing advance of knowledge.
 The beautiful aesthetics, in art, architecture, music, and poetry, from mathematical relationships is a stunning reminder of its great value in all human thought.
 The hope, especially in the MPE2013 project, is for the continuing positive impact on the important challenges in the preservation of our natural environment, economic stability, and social advance."

-Dennis Berkey, President and CEO, Worcester Polytechnic Institute
+Dennis Berkey, Past President and CEO, Worcester Polytechnic Institute

 December 6, 2012